$0.00

 Wild Horse Island is the largest island west of the Mississippi River, located on Flathead Lake, Montana.

-Established as a state park in 1977, the island features pristine beaches, grassland hillsides, an endangered prairie ecosystem, and a variety of wildlife, including bears, bighorn sheep, eagles, and a small herd of wild horses.
+Established as a state park in 1977, the island features pristine beaches, grass hillsides, an endangered prairie ecosystem, and a variety of wildlife, including bears, bighorn sheep, eagles, and a small herd of wild horses.

 Read on to find out how to get to Wild Horse Island, discover its unique visitor rules, and find out the best things to see and do there.